feltcute/ModdingDocsMGD/Doc/Events/Creation.rst

 * ``"Dream"`` will be called when the player sleeps, via the :ref:`SleepPlayer` function.
 Note that no dreams will be called if ``"SleepPlayer"`` is followed with ``"DelayNotifications"``.

+.. _CardLimit:

+**CardLimit**
+"""""""""""""

+* ``"CardLimit": "0",`` sets the maximum limit of this event that can be added to an exploration.
+Can be left 0 if it's not selected from the exploration menu.

 **Description**
 ----------------
 .. code-block:: javascript